Madonna studies

-Madonna studies (also called Madonna scholarship, Madonna-ology or Madonna phenomenon) refers to the study of the work and life of American singer-songwriter Madonna using an interdisciplinary approach incorporating cultural studies and media studies.
-In a general sense, it could refer to any academic studies devoted to her.
-After Madonna's debut in 1983, the discipline did not take long to start up and the field appeared in the mid-1980s, achieving its peak in the next decade.
-By this time, educator David Buckingham deemed her presence in academic circles as "a meteoric rise to academic canonisation".
-The rhetoric academic view of that time, majority in the sense of postmodernism, generally considered her as "the most significant artist of the late twentieth century" according to The Nation, thus she was understood variously and as a vehicle to open up issues.
-Into the 21st century, Madonna continued to receive academic attention.
+Madonna studies (also variously called Madonna scholarship, Madonna-ology, the Madonna phenomenon, and Madonnathinking) refers to the academic study of the work and life of the American singer-songwriter Madonna.
+The terms refer to any such studies, but in particular to those using an interdisciplinary approach incorporating cultural and media studies in a postmodern approach that began in the mid-1980s.
+Authors of these studies are sometimes called "Madonna scholars" or "Madonnologists"; E. Ann Kaplan and John Fiske are early examples.
+After Madonna's debut in 1983 and quick rise to stardom, the practice soon appeared, achieving its peak in the next decade.
+The academic attention has continued since.
 (Note: In Materialisations of a Woman Writer (2006), Swedish author Maria Wikse from Stockholm University (SU) wrote that "Madonna Studies remains an established field within Cultural Studies".
 She continued to receive academic discussions, and some courses, essays and journals were presented as an extension of the Madonna studies (University of Oviedo; 2018) or Manav Ratti (Journal of American Studies; 2018).)
-At the height of its developments, authors of these academic writings were sometimes called "Madonna scholars" or "Madonnologists", and both E. Ann Kaplan and John Fiske were classified as precursors.